maximelucas/maximelucas.github.io/_projects/1_project.markdown

 img:
 ---

-Page under construction...
+*Page under construction...*

+This page is about my work on synchronisation of networks of oscillators with time-varying parameters.
+Living systems need to interact and exchange with their environment in order to stay alive: they are thermodynamically open.
+In addition, this exchange is not constant.
+As an example, considering how our whole body depends on the blood circulation, which is driven by the ever-chaning frequency of our heartbeat.
+The time-variability of natural rhythms, and how living systems cope with it to stay alive, motivated our studies.
+This was my PhD project, and you can find more information about it in the references below.

+More formally, an example system we considered is the following:
 $$ \dot \theta_i = \omega + D \sum_{j=1}^N A_{ij} \sin(\theta_j - \theta_i) + \gamma \sin(\theta_i - \theta_0(t)) $$

-This page is about my work on synchronisation of networks of oscillators with time varying parameters.
-This was my PhD project, and you can find more information about it in the following publications:

-- Lucas, M., Fanelli, D., & Stefanovska, A. (2019).
-Nonautonomous driving induces stability in network of identical oscillators.
-Physical Review E, 99(1), 012309.

-- Lucas, M., Fanelli, D., Carletti, T., & Petit, J. (2018).
-Desynchronization induced by time-varying network.
-EPL (Europhysics Letters), 121(5), 50008.

-- Lucas, M., Newman, J., & Stefanovska, A. (2018).
-Stabilization of dynamics of oscillatory systems by nonautonomous perturbation.
-Physical Review E, 97(4), 042209.

-as well as in my PhD thesis.
+which we analysed by doing performing a linear stability analysis, among other things.

 #### References